 When an employer reports a work accident, the Worker’s Compensation insurer covers the costs involved.
 This means that the insurance company covers all the costs involved in the case.
 The insurance company also pays any damages and compensation.

-Companies with a Danish business registration number (CVR) must report work accidents using the EASY electronic reporting system.
+Companies with a Danish business registration number (CBR) must report work accidents using the EASY electronic reporting system.

 Foreign service providers who have registered with the Register of Foreign Service Providers (RUT) can report work accidents in a separate part of the EASY program.
 In this case the company must enter its RUT number.

-Foreign companies that have neither a CVR nor an RUT number can report accidents by filling in a form.
+Foreign companies that have neither a CBR nor an RUT number can report accidents by filling in a form.

 An occupational disease is a disease that is wholly or partially caused by short-term or long-term exposure at work.
 The Danish Workers’ Compensation Act defines the types of diseases that are accepted as being occupational diseases.